Steve Irwin’s Son Robert Irwin ‘Freaks Out’ Jimmy Fallon

 Steve Irwin’s son is making sure the Irwin legacy lives on.
-People writes that almost eleven years after the tragic death of the Crocodile Hunter star, Irwin’s son, Robert Irwin, is following in his famous father’s footsteps along with his big sister, Bindi Irwin.
+People writes that almost 11 years after the tragic death of the Crocodile Hunter star, Irwin’s son, Robert Irwin, is following in his famous father’s footsteps along with his big sister, Bindi Irwin.

-Robert was only a toddler, and his sister Bindi Irwin was eight-years-old when Irwin senior died after a deadly stingray barb pierced him during the 1998 filming of the documentary, Ocean’s Deadliest.
-Now, at thirteen, the youngest of Irwin’s two children looks, dresses, and is, almost exactly like his dad.
+Robert was only a toddler, and his sister Bindi Irwin was 8 years old, when Irwin senior died after a deadly stingray barb pierced him during the 1998 filming of the documentary Ocean’s Deadliest.
+Now, at 13, the youngest of Irwin’s two children looks, dresses, and is almost exactly like his dad.

 OMG Robert Irwin has the same energy as his father, Steve Irwin!
 He's adorable!!! ????❤️ #FallonTonight